nepi-engine/nepi_setup/NEPI_DOCKER_DEMO_SETUP.md

 Make sure your system has internet access by running the following command:

     ping -c 1 google.com

-**OPTIONAL:** IF YOU WANT TO HAVE REMOTE NETWORK ACCESS TO NEPI's STORAGE AND CONFIG FOLDERS
-          USING NEPI's BUILT IN SAMBA NETWORK DRIVE SHARING SYSTEM, CREATE THE FOLLOWING MOUNTED PARTIONS BEFORE CONTINUING:

-            **NOTE:** If you skip this step, the following folders will be created in your main File System's partition.
-Make sure you have at least 60 GB of free space on that partition using 'df -h' and checking the 'Avail' column for your main File System's patition (i.e. /dev/nvme0n1p1 or something like that)

-            **NOTE:** There are many tutorials on line for creating new partitions

-            **NOTE:** If you need to reduce the size of your main File System partition to free space for the following new partitions, don't reduce it below 40 GB.

-            **NOTE:** If these folders allready exist as folders and not mounted partitions, you should delete them before creating and mounting the following partitions.

-             FILE_SYSTEM   LABEL_NAME      MOUNT_POINT       MIN_SIZE     RECOMMENDED_SIZE
-            1)  ext4      nepi_docker     /mnt/nepi_docker    30 GB           100 GB
-            2)  ext4      nepi_config     /mnt/nepi_config    200 MB          200 MB
-            3)  ext4      nepi_config     /mnt/nepi_storage   30 GB           150+ GB

 Run the NEPI Docker DEMO configuration setup script (sudo password is now 'nepi'):